brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 To summarize the above descriptions, we want to triage a lot of outstanding ranges algorithms, views, actions, and other utilities into three tiers based on our opinions of their importance.
 While ideally we could just add everything into C++23, we realize that this is not realistic with the amount of available LWG bandwidth, so our tier 1 here is trying to be as small as possible while still hitting as many major pain points as possible.

-The following includes links ot papers that currently exist so far, and their status as of the writing of this revision.
+The following includes links to papers that currently exist so far, and their status as of the writing of this revision.

+## Tier `NaN`

+The following other changes since C++20 that were not previously mentioned in this plan but are added here for completeness:

+- Enabling list-initialization for ranges algorithms ([@P2248R4], approved by LEWG)
+- `ranges::contains` ([@P2302R2], approved by LEWG)
+- Allowing C++20 iterators to be used in more C++17 algorithms ([@P2408R4], approved by LEWG)
+- Supporting move-only types in certain range adaptors ([@P2494R1], approved by LEWG)

 ## [Tier 1]{.addu}